What is a Non-Recourse Loan?

 Conclusion

-So, non-recourse loans are a great source of funding for borrowers investing in large real estate properties.
-These loans are characterized by high capital expenditure, long-term period, and a steady source of income.
+So, non-recourse loans are a great funding source for borrowers investing in large real estate properties.
+These loans are characterized by high capital expenditure, long-term periods, and a steady source of income.
 Financing these loans requires a sound understanding of the underlying factors of the business.
-Lenders usually enforce strict credit standards on the borrowers to minimize the chances of default.
+Lenders usually enforce strict credit standards on borrowers to minimize the chances of default.
 Due to such high risk, non-recourse loans usually carry higher interest rates than recourse loans.

 Recommended Articles

 This is a guide to a Non-Recourse Loan.
-Here we also discuss the definition, example, and advantages and disadvantages of obtaining a Non-Recourse Loan.
+We also discuss the definition, example, and advantages and disadvantages of obtaining a Non-Recourse Loan.
 You may also have a look at the following articles to learn more –